seda-zirh/basic-programming/readme.txt

 python 3.7.2

 How to play:
-Make sure that all the pictures, sounds and fonts are downloaded and run the code.
+Make sure that all the pictures, sounds and fonts are downloaded, in the same folder and run the code.